 Sadly, many assassinations have occurred since that time.

-One of them occurred five years later where the victim was the president’s brother, Senator Robert F. Kennedy.
+One of them occurred five years later when the victim was the president’s brother, Senator Robert F. Kennedy.

-RFK’s murder was followed by many more, including one that occurred on December 8th of 1980 at 10:50pm, when former Beatle John Lennon was shot.
+RFK’s murder was followed by many more, including one that occurred on December 8, 1980 at 10:50 p.m., when former Beatle John Lennon was shot.

-Paul McCartney (another Beatle) compared the senselessness of Lennon’s assassination to the senselessness of President Kennedy’s, saying the shock to him was a “bit like how he felt when hearing about Kennedy.”
+Paul McCartney compared the senselessness of Lennon’s assassination to the senselessness of President Kennedy’s.

 Evidently, a number of people heard about Lennon’s death while watching Monday Night Football when Howard Cosell broke the news during live coverage of the Miami Dolphins vs. Patriots game.